 These budget-friendly patterns are ideal for areas like bedrooms.
 Save the budget in these spaces since bedroom furniture takes up most of the real estate in a bedroom.

-But when you need a “wow’ factor for areas like kitchens, dining rooms, or entryways, opt in for something more decorative.
+But opt for something more decorative when you need a “wow” factor for areas like kitchens, dining rooms, or entryways.
 We love seeing patterns like Riviera, San Felipe (aka Arabesque), & Fleur de Lis in these spaces.
 Additionally, the Octagon Saltillo pattern paired with painted Talavera tiles adds personality and charm.

 Balancing patterns with specific home areas makes it easy to keep the budget balanced!

-Now, let’s think about areas that only need accents.
+Now, let’s think about areas that only need artisan tile accents.

 Spanish-style homes are known to have gorgeous staircases adorned with artistic stair risers.
 Save money on risers by keeping it simple with just 1 or 2 coordinating patterns or solid colors.